hhdevelopment/bootstrap-csstree/README.md

 Of course you can use your favorite dependency manager, bower or npm and your favorute packager like webpack.
 Treecss is only css so no probleme for packaging.

-Finally add tree.css to your project
+Finally add bootstrap-csstree.css to your project

 ### Install
 Use npm